- Start date:

 You will gain comprehensive knowledge of essential topics including the dynamics of financial markets, the causes and effects of financial risk and professional practices for measuring and managing portfolio risk.
 You can also choose optional modules allowing you to specialise in areas such as accounting, international banking and security investment analysis.

 As a student you will be able to access the knowledge of our advanced specialist research units, which also have strong links with leading institutions in the US, Europe and Asia.
 These include the Centre for Advanced Studies in Finance (CASIF), the International Banking Institute (IBI) and the Credit Management Research Centre (CMRC).
 This research makes an important contribution to your learning on the MSc Financial Risk Management; you will benefit from a curriculum that is informed by the latest knowledge and critical thinking.

 - Course content

-The programme builds your understanding of essential topics such as corporate finance and applies financial theory to practical problems.
+The course builds your understanding of essential topics such as corporate finance and applies financial theory to practical problems.
 You will study financial modelling, risk and insurance, managing portfolio risk and derivatives.
 You’ll also undertake professional skills training throughout the year to help you develop the critical skills to apply your knowledge into the workplace.

 Beyond these core areas of study, you’ll be able to specialise in areas that suit your career plans with your choice of optional modules.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.